FSGModding/FSG_Mod_Assistant/README.md

 You can use this checkbox to easily enable the in-game development controls and console commands.

+#### Giants LED

+If you have the LED light that came with the collectors edition, Mod Assistant can use it for some notifications.

 #### Mod Cache

 This button lets you clean out the mod cache for the app.
 Under most circumstances, you will need to rarely use this - but if you have recently deleted a large number of mods, this may speed up operation of the app.

+#### Reset Window Positions

+By default Mod Assistant remembers the size and placement of all of it's windows.
+If something goes wrong, use this button to reset to default.

+#### Language

+Use this section to change the display language and optionally force Mod Assistant not to guess the proper language on startup.

 ## Tips and Tricks